elandahl/elandahl.github.io/_posts/2018-1-24-Innovation-Expo.md

 ---
 layout: post
-title: Student Inovation Expo Competition is accepting submissions
+title: Student Innovation Expo Competition is accepting submissions
 ---

 *Showcase things you have made, and bring your ideas to life*